-This menu item is used to enter Firmware Option License Codes into the SBS-1eR to activate features that have been purchased separately.
+This menu item is used to enter Firmware Option License Codes into the SBS-3 or SBS-1 family device to activate any future features that are sold as separate options.
 Instructions for doing this will be included in any such feature packages that you purchase.

-2.3.5.5 Data Source
+3.3.5.5 Data Source

 This menu item has two options: Use USB and Use Network.
-You should select Use Network only if you have an SBS-1eR, an SBS-1e or an SBS-1EM add-on Ethernet module for your classic SBS-1, and have configured its use via the Network tab of the Hardware Settings dialog box.
+You should select Use Network only if you have an SBS-3, SBS-1eR, SBS-1e or an SBS-1EM add-on Ethernet module for your classic SBS-1, and have configured its use via the Network tab of the Hardware Settings dialog box.
 If all of these conditions apply, then you can toggle between using USB and using the network by clicking on the corresponding option in this sub-menu.